Jane Thompson: Biography

-In the 1960s, sponsored by Edgar Kaufmann Jr.'s Foundation, she worked with Walter Gropius on an exploration of the creative educational methods of the original Bauhaus; she became a partner in architect Ben Thompson’s retail venture, Design Research, during its 60s expansion from Cambridge to New York to California.
+In the 1960s, sponsored by Edgar Kaufmann Jr.'s Foundation, she worked with Walter Gropius on an exploration of the creative educational methods of the original Bauhaus; she became a partner in architect Ben Thompson's retail venture, Design Research, during its 60s expansion from Cambridge to New York to California.

-She became Ben Thompson's second wife in 1969.
+She married Ben Thompson in 1969.

-Jane Thompson handled programming and planning Benjamin Thompson & Associates, Architects and Planners (BTA), founded in 1967 in Cambridge, Massachusetts.
-As partner for planning, Jane headed Thompson's project teams on large urban planning projects, including the Chicago Navy Pier and Grand Central Business Improvement District.
-She died at the age of 89 on August 22, 2016.
+Thompson handled programming and planning at Benjamin Thompson & Associates, Architects and Planners (BTA), working on large urban planning projects, including the Chicago Navy Pier and Grand Central Business Improvement District.
+She later founded the Thompson Design Group, working with Pratap Talwar on well-received large-scale redevelopment plans, such as for Houston's Buffalo Bayou waterway.